pedro-henrique-br/pedro-henrique-br/README.md

 ##

-<h4>Hello, I'm Pedro Henrique, a passionate front-end development enthusiast and a dedicated student of Systems Analysis and Development,<br>
+<h4>Hello, I'm Pedro Henrique, a passionate front-end development enthusiast and a dedicated student of Systems Analysis and Development,
   I'm always exploring new technologies and frameworks to improve my skills and stay up to date with industry trends.</h4>

 ##